 Denise Supplee, Co-Founder of SparkRental

-I try and make the positives stand out.
+I try and make the positives stand out in my apartment marketing.
 For instance, if the property is located on a busy highway, I make it into a convenience point.
 Or if a room is especially small but contains large windows, I point out how bright and sunny it is.
 Or how it is much easier to clean and keep up.
 When I show a galley kitchen (apparently not very well liked), I get excited and explain how everything is right at your fingertips.

 I talk about the positives much louder than the downfalls of an apartment.
 I will spend some time in a large kitchen, opening the closets and showing excitement over the counter space, and take much less time in a small bedroom, for instance.